IDKDeadXD/OEDOCS/docs/features/economy.md

 ---

-## Death Money (Optional)
+## PvP Money (Optional)

-If enabled by the server administrator, a set amount of money is dropped when a player dies.
+If enabled, when a player kills another player, a set amount of money is taken from the killed player and given to the killer.
+The amount is configured by the server administrator.

 ---